Important Notice to All Students

 Other forms of notification are the Academic Affairs bulletin board in the northwest corner of the second floor lobby in the 350 building and/or the U.S. mail.

 Rescheduling Final Examinations

-The deadline for all non-emergency requests for final exam rescheduling for Fall 2015 trimester is Monday, November 9, 2015.
-All requests must be submitted to the Vice Dean's Office with a copy of the student's exam schedule.
+The deadline for all non-emergency requests for final exam rescheduling for Spring 2016 trimester is Monday, March 14, 2016.
+All requests must be submitted to the Vice Dean's Office.
 Requests will not be accepted after the deadline so please review your exam schedule carefully before the deadline above.